spzala/icpk8s/Labs/Lab1/README.md

 1. Created a specific namespace to use with the rest of the labs
 2. Created context
 3. Set current context to the one we have created
-So now our following labs will have it's own namespace (aka virtual cluster) and context.
+So now our following labs will have its own namespace (aka virtual cluster) and context.